-$socket(socket_type: int, socket_class: Optional[Callable[[zmq.sugar.context.T, int], zmq.sugar.context.ST]] = None, kwargs: Any) <math>\rightarrow$ zmq.sugar.context.ST

-Create a Socket associated with this Context.
+$socket(socket_type: int, socket_class: Optional[Callable[[T, int], ST]] = None, kwargs: Any) \rightarrow ST$ Create a Socket associated with this Context.

 - socket_type (int) The socket type, which can be any of the 0MQ socket types: REQ, REP, PUB, SUB, PAIR, DEALER, ROUTER, PULL, PUSH, etc. - socket_class (zmq.Socket or a subclass) The socket class to instantiate, if different from the default for this Context. e.g. for creating an asyncio socket attached to a default Context or vice versa.